Millennials in the United States: Preferred modes of transportation

-According to the Pew Research Center, young people are more likely to ride public transit.
-Also according to Pew, 51% of U.S. adults aged 18 to 29 used Lyft or Uber in 2018 compared to 28% in 2015.
-That number for all U.S. adults were 15% in 2015 and 36% in 2018.
-In general, users tend to be urban residents, young (18–29), university graduates, and high income earners ($75,000 a year or more).

 Millennials were initially not keen on getting a driver's license or owning a vehicle thanks to new licensing laws and the state of the economy when they came of age, but the oldest among them have already begun buying cars in great numbers.
 This is consistent with what Millennials told pollsters when they were younger.
-In 2016, millennials purchased more cars and trucks than any living generation except the Baby Boomers.
-On the surface, the popular story is true: American millennials on average own 0.4 fewer cars than their elders.
+In 2016, older Millennials purchased more cars and trucks than any living generation except the Baby Boomers.
+On the surface, the popular story is true: older American Millennials (those born between 1980 and 1984) on average own 0.4 fewer cars than their elders.
 But when various factors—including income, marital status, number of children, and geographical location—were taken into account, such a distinction ceased to be.
-In addition, once those factors are accounted for, Millennials actually drive longer distances than the Baby Boomers.
-Economic forces, namely low gasoline prices, higher income, and suburban growth, result in Millennials having an attitude towards cars that is no different from that of their predecessors.
+In addition, once those factors are accounted for, they actually drive longer distances than the Baby Boomers.
+Economic forces, namely low gasoline prices, higher income, and suburban growth, result in older Millennials having an attitude towards cars that is no different from that of their predecessors.
 An analysis of the National Household Travel Survey by the State Smart Transportation Initiative revealed that higher-income millennials drive less than their peers probably because they are able to afford the higher costs of living in large cities, where they can take advantage of alternative modes of transportation, including public transit and ride-hailing services.

+Following the COVID-19 pandemic, however, some Millennials have been able work remotely and become more keen to take advantage of e-commerce and as such no longer need to drive as often.